iterative/dvc.org/content/docs/start/model-management/model-cicd.md

     needs.parse.outputs.stage == 'prod' }}"
 ```

-The next two steps step of the workflow checkout the Git repository and set up
+The next step of the workflow sets up
 DVC (using a GitHub Action, but this can also be done manually, for example with
 pip).